experiment-games/experiment-source/README.md

     createallprojects.bat
     ```

-2. Open the `experiment.sln` solution in Visual Studio 2022 (or newer).
+2. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).

     > [!WARNING]
     > Despite building in Visual Studio 2022, the Source SDK 2013 solution requires Visual Studio 2013 to be installed.